 These commands display BGP routes for the specific routing table indicated by the selected afi and the selected safi.
-If no afi and no safi value is given, the command falls back to the default IPv6 routing table show bgp [afi] [safi] summary show bgp [afi] [safi] summary failed [json]
+If no afi and no safi value is given, the command falls back to the default IPv6 routing table.
+For EVPN prefixes, you can display the full BGP table for this AFI/SAFI using the standard show bgp [afi] [safi] syntax.